isgo-golgo13/scylla-cluster-sync-rs/README.md

           value: "DualWriteAsync"
 ```

+## The Dual-Write DB Duality Functionality

+![dual-writer-duality-of-service-configuration]

+The `dual-writer` design uses the `Factory Design Pattern` in crate `svckit/src/database/factory.rs` to instantiate the correct connection resource (Scylla to Scylla or Cassandra to Cassandra, or mixed-mode source of the DB and the target DB for the data migration).
+The ScyllaDB driver is 100% adaptable to Cassandra (to the latest Cassandra 4 driver).
+The client that requires a data migration of a ScyllaDB to ScyllaDB scenario will configure the values in the provided root directory `config/dual-writer-scylla.yaml` or `config/dual-writer-cassandra.yaml`, however these are templates and the actual configuration of each will go into a Kubernetes ConfigMap and have the ConfigMap referenced in the Kubernetes `Deployment` spec.
+No configuration logic for the dual-writer is hard-coded.

 ## The Dual-Write Proxy Service Architecture (Alternate No-GKE, No-EKS)

 The following graphic shows the architectual workflow of the `Dual-Write Proxy` service deployed directly to VMs (source VM on GCP and sink/target VM on AWS) without Kubernetes.

+**INSERT NON K8s IMAGE**

 ## The Dual-Write Proxy Service Pattern (Low-Level)